mfornace/lilwil/README.md

 - **customizable**: easy to add parser arguments or global values via Python
 - **extensible**: straightforward to customize the `Context`, `Handler`, and formatting APIs to your liking.
 - **low macros**: macros are opt-in and kept to a minimum (see `Macros.h`).
+- **loggable**: test outputs can be recorded in JUnit XML, TeamCity, or native JSON format files.

 Along with these features are a few costs: